 - Windy weather can make a mess, too, so out come the saw and loppers again, and off come torn or hanging branches that would flop around and cause more damage subsequent storms.

-- Quick, in case you missed it: Besides mucking out leaves, the water garden needs immediate attention and winterizing, to avoid burst plumbing and suffocated frogs and fish; here’s how.
+- Quick, in case you missed it: Besides mucking out leaves, the water garden needs immediate attention and winterizing, to avoid burst plumbing and suffocated frogs and fish and salamanders; here’s how.

 - A plan for mouse and vole protection (think: trapping, and never mothballs!) must be in place in key hiding spots.

-- And then there’s list-making–the stuff of next year’s garden resolutions, like the ones I made one recent year.
+- And then there’s list-making–the stuff of next year’s garden resolutions.
 Don’t wait much longer to start taking notes on what you’ll do differently; easier while the garden’s still fresh in memory.

 - Oh–and stashing the last parsley and sage in the freezer like this).
 The rest of the month’s chores follow: